-Allison Bolger

-VP, Group Brand Strategy Director Colle McVoy

-Fishing and boating have benefited from the recent boost in outdoor participation.

-52.4M

-Americans fished at least once during 2021-2.3M more participants than before the pandemic.

-4.7M

-Hispanics fished in 2021, a 3% annual increase over the prior 3 years.
+© 2023 Colle McVoy Fishing and boating have benefited from the recent boost in outdoor participation 52.4M Americans fished at least once during 2021- 2.3M more participants than before the pandemic.
+4.7M Hispanics fished in 2021, a 3% annual increase over the last 3 years.
+8% Black participation increased to 8%.

-8%

-Increase in Black fishing participation.
+But with rising interest and participation, it's become clear that fishing and boating still have more work to do among underrepresented groups.
 People of color cannot equally access the outdoors or explore them as safely as other groups.
-This land is your land 'Bad things happen in the woods': the anxiety of hiking while black

-Three African American hikers describe fears and stereotypes they have faced - and why they love hitting the trails

-People of color cannot equally access the outdoors or explore them as safely as other groups.
+This land is your land 'Bad things happen in the woods': the anxiety of hiking while black Three African American hikers describe fears and stereotypes they have faced - and why they love hitting the trails People of color cannot equally access the outdoors or explore them as safely as other groups.
 People of color are more likely than white people to live in an area that is nature deprived Percent of people living in a nature-deprived area by census tract demographic in the United States, 2017